 WARNINGS AND PRECAUTIONS

-There have been reports of acute pancreatitis, including fatal pancreatitis, in patients taking TRADJENTA.
-Take careful notice of potential signs and symptoms of pancreatitis.
-If pancreatitis is suspected, promptly discontinue TRADJENTA and initiate appropriate management.
+Acute pancreatitis, including fatal pancreatitis, has been reported in patients taking TRADJENTA.
+Take careful notice of potential signs and symptoms of pancreatitis and, if suspected, promptly discontinue and initiate appropriate management.
 It is unknown whether patients with a history of pancreatitis are at increased risk for the development of pancreatitis while using TRADJENTA.

 Use with Medications Known to Cause Hypoglycemia

-There have been reports of serious hypersensitivity reactions in patients treated with TRADJENTA.
-These reactions include anaphylaxis, angioedema, and exfoliative skin conditions.
-Onset of these reactions occurred within the first 3 months after initiation of treatment with TRADJENTA, with some reports occurring after the first dose.
-If a serious hypersensitivity reaction is suspected, discontinue TRADJENTA, assess for other potential causes for the event, and institute alternative treatment for diabetes.
+Serious hypersensitivity reactions have been reported in patients treated with TRADJENTA including anaphylaxis, angioedema, and exfoliative skin conditions.
+Onset of these reactions occurred within the first 3 months after initiation of treatment, with some occurring after the first dose.
+If a serious hypersensitivity reaction is suspected, discontinue, assess for other potential causes for the event, and institute alternative treatment for diabetes.

 Severe and Disabling Arthralgia

 Severe and disabling arthralgia has been reported in patients taking DPP-4 inhibitors.
 Consider linagliptin as a possible cause for severe joint pain and/or disabling arthralgia and discontinue, if appropriate.

 There have been reports of bullous pemphigoid requiring hospitalization in patients taking DPP-4 inhibitors.
 Tell patients to report development of blisters or erosions.
 If bullous pemphigoid is suspected, discontinue TRADJENTA.

 There have been no clinical studies establishing conclusive evidence of macrovascular risk reduction with TRADJENTA.